- 02 - Introduction/About

 - Hats, caps, sweatbands, bandanas, hoods, and sunglasses are not permitted in the school building during the day.

-- Clothing displaying any type of logo or slogan that endorses attitudes and actions that violate the school’s Christian principles are not acceptable.
-These include logos and slogans referencing alcohol, drugs, bars, double meaning, vulgar language, and music (individuals, groups, concerts, album covers, etc., except those associated with FVLHS or WELS music programs).
+- Clothing displaying any type of logo or slogan that endorses attitudes and actions that violate the school’s Christian principles is not acceptable.
+This include logos and slogans referencing alcohol, drugs, bars, double meaning, vulgar language, and music (individuals, groups, concerts, album covers, etc., except those associated with FVLHS or WELS music programs).

 - Clothing from a non-WELS high school are not to be worn.